 - Jacksonville Beach: The beautiful beaches of Jacksonville offer a stunning backdrop for beach-themed wedding photos.

 Ceremony Photos: 30-60 minutes

 The time allotted for ceremony photos will ideally depend on the kind of ceremony you plan.
 You can work with an officiant to determine the ceremony length.
 Make sure you and your photographer are on the same page regarding timing here.

 Some pictures of the setup can also be taken at the ceremony site before the guests arrive.
 There is a perfect chance to photograph the venue and arrangements at their best with no people around.
-As the ceremony starts, the focus will be on you two and the heartfelt reactions of your guests.
+As the ceremony starts, the focus will be on you

 Post-Ceremony Formals: 30-45 minutes